 Brickyard Lucid Systems

-Mi'kmaq creator of software system earning national
+Mi'kmaq creator of software system finalist for national award

 By Sam Laskaris

 Donald Hanson, who is Mi’kmaq and a member of the Membertou First Nation on Cape Breton Island, is the creator of Lucid.

 “It’s transparent and easy to follow,” Hanson said of the software system, adding that is why the name of the product is aptly called Lucid.
 “That’s the whole idea of the system.”

-Since launching Lucid in April of this year, Hanson has convinced communities or groups from Nova Scotia, New Brunswick, Ontario, Saskatchewan, British Columbia and Quebec – as well as the Northwest Territories to sign up for his pilot project.
+Since launching Lucid in April of this year, Hanson has convinced communities or groups from six provinces - Nova Scotia, New Brunswick, Ontario, Saskatchewan, British Columbia and Quebec – as well as the Northwest Territories to sign up for his pilot project.
 He will offer the software for free for a three-month period in the hopes users will purchase the service afterwards.

 Hanson had previously worked for more than a decade in federal civil service.
 His desire to create a system such as Lucid stemmed from the fact he often witnessed the impact created from a lack of a proper management framework.

 “Communities I worked with in the past had the best intentions,” he said.
 “But I’ve seen the need for something like (Lucid) and I understand it.”